Mega Builders

 Mega Builders is a documentary television series appearing on the Discovery Channel and Science Channel.
 Each episode takes a look into the people and the machines involved into the construction of many huge engineering projects.

+Discovery Channel Taiwan broadcast a version of the series in 2022 that covered how the residential high-rise building Tao Zhu Yin Yuan was built over 11 years.